 With a degree in early childhood studies, graduates can make a difference in a variety of fields from education and health to childcare

-According to the latest graduate outcomes data, most early childhood studies graduates were in employment fifteen months after graduation.
-Full time work (53.1%) was the most common destination, while 14.9% found work in part-time roles.
+According to the latest Graduate Outcomes data, most early childhood studies graduates were in employment 15 months after completing their degree.
+Full-time work (53.1%) was the most common destination, followed by part-time employment (14.9%).
+A small proportion were unemployed (6.5%), which is slightly above the overall graduate average of 6.2% but still relatively low.

 - Primary education teaching professionals